 The victim would then be tied with ropes or nailed, depending on how long the soldiers would want the suffering to last.
-Obviously, in Jesus’s case, he was nailed.
+Obviously, in Jesus’s case, he was nailed [John 20:24-27].
 The victim’s hands would be stretched and nailed on the cross beam—one nail on each hand.
-The nails would be driven in the wrists, not the palms, as pictures often portray.
+The nails would be driven in the wrists and not in the palms (as pictures often wrongly portray).
 That way, the nails won’t tear away from the flesh and cause the victim to drop the hands.
-The 3rd nail would then be driven through both feet [at the junction between the feet and legs] to fasten the feet to the vertical beam.
-The specific crime of the condemned man would be written on a board and fastened to the cross.
-It was to ensure all who would pass by knew what crime got the person there.
+The 3rd nail would then be driven through both feet [at the junction between the feet and legs].
+That way, the feet would be fastened to the vertical beam.
+The specific crime of the condemned man would be written on a board and attached to the cross.
+That was to let all who would pass by know what crime got the person there.

 The soldiers would then lift the cross and drop it into a deep hole to keep it vertical.
-Just the jarring that would occur with the cross being dropped would bring excruciating pain—almost the feeling of the head being exploded.
-And then would start the hours and hours and even days of unimaginable and horrendous pain.
+Just the jarring that would occur with the cross being dropped would bring excruciating pain—as though the head would explode.
+And then would begin the hours and even days of unimaginable and horrendous pain!
 The forearms would go numb, and the shoulders would feel like they were being pulled from their sockets.
 The chest cavity would be pulled upward and outward, making it difficult to exhale in order to draw a fresh breath.

 And to draw a breath, the victim would instinctively push himself up with his legs.
-While this would help the victim get another breath, it would also be extremely painful because it required putting the weight of the body on the nails holding the feet, bending the elbows, and pulling upward on the nails driven through the wrists.
-This would cause tremendous pain in the nerves—pain like as though one was going through a fire.
+While this would help the victim get another breath, it would also be extremely painful.
+How so?
+Because this effort required putting the body’s weight on the nails holding the feet, bending the elbows, and pulling upward on the nails driven through the wrists.
+It would also cause tremendous pain in the nerves—pain like as though one was going through a fire.

-The criminal’s back which had been torn open due to the flogging, would scrape against the wooden cross with each breath due to the rising and lowering of the body.
+And with each breath, the victim’s back that was torn open due to the flogging would also experience pain since it would scrape against the wooden cross.
 And when the legs would weaken, cramp and tremble, the victim would then arch his back for relief.
-This constant shifting of position was the only way to even remotely cope with the pain in the arms, chest, back, and legs.
-All the while, the will to survive would keep the victim crying out in pain until he would become too exhausted, too dehydrated, and too physically weak to pull in another breath.
-Death—which would eventually occur hours later or even days later—usually came by suffocation, not necessarily by blood loss.
+This constant shifting of position was the only way to try and cope with the pain in the arms, chest, back, and legs.
+And in the meantime, the will to survive would keep the victim crying out in pain.
+And that would continue until he would become too exhausted, too dehydrated, and too physically weak to pull in another breath.
+Death—which would eventually occur hours later or even days later—usually came by suffocation, not necessarily through blood loss.